LIVING PICTURES 2019

 He is a Patron of Living Pictures, and in 2009 was made an Honorary Professor for Drama and Theatre Studies at the University of Kent’s School of Arts.

 Securing your place: Once we’ve confirmed your place we will ask you to make a deposit of £25.
-This deposit is refundable if you cancel at least 48 hours in advance of the start of the workshop.
+This deposit is refundable if you cancel no later than 48 hours in advance of the start of the workshop.

 The Living Pictures Summer Retreats 2019